MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 This setting works in conjunction with:
 [InternetExplorerIntegrationLevel](#internetexplorerintegrationlevel) is set to 'IEMode'.

 If you enable this policy, the option to 'Open sites in Internet Explorer mode' will be visible under "More tools".
 Users can view their sites in Internet Explorer mode on this tab.
 Another option to 'Open sites in Edge mode' will also be visible under "More tools" to help testing sites in a modern browser without removing them from the site list.
+Note that if the [InternetExplorerIntegrationReloadInIEModeAllowed](#internetexplorerintegrationreloadiniemodeallowed) policy is enabled, it takes precedence and these options will not be visible under "More tools".

 If you disable or don't configure this policy, users can't see the options 'Open in Internet Explorer mode' and 'Open in Edge mode' under "More tools" menu.
 However, users can configure these options with the --ie-mode-test flag.